qdrant/landing_page/qdrant-landing/content/documentation/integrations/mindsdb.md

 ## Creating a new table

 - Qdrant options for creating a collection can be specified as `collection_config` in the `CREATE DATABASE` parameters.
 - By default, UUIDs are set as collection IDs.
-You can provide your own IDs under the `ids` column.
+You can provide your own IDs under the `id` column.
 ```sql
 CREATE TABLE qdrant_test.test_table (
    SELECT embeddings,'{"source": "bbc"}' as metadata FROM mysql_demo_db.test_embeddings